minektur/bashcpio/README.md

 # bashcpio
-An incomplete cpio extractor in bash (plus dd, mkdir -p, and dirname)
+An incomplete cpio extractor in bash.

+# external dependencies:  dd, mkdir, dirname, chown, chmod, date, touch
+ (could probably get rid of dirname, but the rest have no pure-bash equivalent)

-The goal of this project is to implement enough of cpio extraction that when combined with the rpm2cpio.sh bash script floating around, when combined with only bash and a very few external, hopefully universal shell utils, one could successfully extract binary rpms as seen in centos releases.
+The goal of this project is to implement enough of cpio extraction that when combined with the rpm2cpio.sh bash script floating around could successfully extract binary centos rpms.

 It may have other uses, but this is all I'll be testing on and really it's probably better just to get either a cpio binary, or perhaps a libarchive